Sanix-Darker/sanixdk.xyz/content/blogs/how-to-refactor-and-debug-your-body-as-a-software-engineer.md

 ### THE RIGHT OPTIMIZATION THROUGH EDUCATION

-So just like a dev's technical problem, there is a better solution to search an item in a long matrix, by using techniques like Binary Search in order to split faster and find the item easily.
+So just like a dev's technical problem, there is a better solution to search an item in a long matrix, by using techniques like Linear Search in order to split faster and find the item easily.
 Just to take the previous example, a better solution would be:

 ```python
 # assuming i sorted it at the begining...